nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-openid-oauth2-in-login-screen.md

 ---
 {{! excerpt}}

 You can use any OpenID / OAuth2 identity provider in the authentication chain.
+A Nuxeo addon, [OpenID Authentication](https://connect.nuxeo.com/nuxeo/site/marketplace/package/openid-authentication), is available to make this possible.

 The default behavior is to display a sign-in button per identity provider to start the authentication challenge, then building the expected `UserIdentificationInfo` with the provided `UserInfo`.

 By default, the username resolved with the identity provider user information must be in the user directory to allow it to access the Nuxeo Platform.

 {{! /excerpt}}

+## Installation

+The Nuxeo addon [OpenID Authentication](https://connect.nuxeo.com/nuxeo/site/marketplace/package/openid-authentication) enables you to use OpenID Connect, the identity layer on top of the OAuth 2.0 protocol, and so to use OAuth2 providers as Identity providers.

+{{{multiexcerpt 'MP-installation-easy' page='Generic Multi-Excerpts'}}}

 ## Configuration

-### Declaring a New IdentityProvider
+### Declaring a New IdentityProvider in Nuxeo

 ```xml
 <extension point="providers" target="org.nuxeo.ecm.platform.oauth2.openid.OpenIDConnectProviderRegistry">